AdrianTJ/bookish-journey/README.md

 2. **How much compute do you need to develop this application for this project?**

-   We don not expect too much compute to be needed to be able to generate a viable data product given the decisions we have made in terms of the models chosen and the database that we are working with.
+   We do not expect too much compute to be needed to be able to generate a viable data product given the decisions we have made in terms of the models chosen and the database that we are working with.
 Something very important to consider though is that if this data product were at a larger scale, the clustering algorithms and recommendation system would have complex hyperparameters, and tuning these might require a much more intensive approach with heavier compute resources.
 For now though, we are sticking to relatively small machines.

 3. **Compute costs**